chobolife/study_english/bread_barbershop/Season_1/06_Hello_Sausage.md

 - Where did this filthy strike come from?
 Get lost!
 Don't you dare give my sebastian fleas?
 ***
 - Working really hard is my quest.
 I'm gonna do my dairy best.
-- Oh goodness!
+- Oh, goodness!
 Wait.
 You gotta get out of there.
 - Wow.
 You're cute.
 I'm Wilk, and what's your name?
-- Oh you're hungry, huh?
+- Oh, you're hungry, huh?
 Hang on.
 - There, you can have some fresh milk.
 Drink up.
 - Oh, you're a hungry little pooch, huh?
 Hey, I know you should come back with me to the barbershop.
 We have food there.
 - I know for sure Master Bread will like you.
 ***
 - No way.
-- Sir, poor Sausage doesn't have anywhere else to go.
+- Please sir, poor Sausage doesn't have anywhere else to go.
 - No pets allowed in the barbershop.
 - Master, please.
 - I'm real sorry, Sausage.